BUXIDIGITAL/sandbox1/BRANDING.md

 Before launching with your brand:

-- [ ] Replace "ResumeBuilder" with your brand name
+- [ ] Replace "HostedResume.com" with your brand name
 - [ ] Update domain references
 - [ ] Customize colors in `styles.css`
 - [ ] Add logo/favicon